Press Kit

 Publicity Photo

 This is the full color web resolution publicity photo.
-Right click on image to save it to your computer.
+Right click on image to save it.
 Please note the photographer’s credit is Amanda Sirucek Anchored in Him photography, Verndale, MN.

 Book List